nautilus-unipd/nautilus-ros2/README.md

 ```
 In the future, if you need to create more node with different positions, create a new launch file following the existing patterns, and change all the references to the position (such as `down` in the previous example) to what you need.

+# How to run

 ## 0. Install and build the ROS2 image

+> [!WARNING]
-This step is needed as this repository rewrites an old camera acquisition implementation form C++ to python (`camera_module`) and some additional libraries are needed.
+> This step is needed as this repository rewrites an old camera  acquisition implementation form C++ to python (`camera_module`) and some additional libraries are needed.
 When the docker image will be unified this step will not be needed anymore.  \
-For now, run these steps (do this after cloning this repo on the user home directory):
+> For now, run these steps (do this after cloning this repo on the user home directory):

 ```shell
 # go to the user home